cybertraining-dsc/su21-reu-361/project/index.md

 ## 5. Benchmark

-- [ ] where is benchmark run.
-- [ ] what is HW
+The benchmark is run within yfinance-lstm.ipynb located in project/code.
+The computer used is a 64-bit Windows 10 Home Edition (21H1) with a Ryzen 5 3600 processor (3.6 GHz).
+It also has dual-channel 16 GB RAM clocked at 3200 MHz and a GTX 1660 Ventus XS OC graphics card.
 The amount of time it takes to train the 50 epochs for the LSTM is around 16 seconds.
 A StopWatch module was used from the package cloudmesh-common[^10] to precisely measure the training time.

 ```
 +------------------+--------------------------------------------------------------------------------+